 How do I update the mounting information at the mount point?

 systemd mount command which will generate a mounting configuration file on top of the existing .mount file.
 Mounting to the same directory

 /run/systemd/generator/ will be affected by this command.

 Assume you have mounted the data disk vdb to the directory

-mount -a on the fstab file based on disk uuid).
-Now, you want to mount another data disk vdc to the same directory and replace the data disk vdb.
-If you directly mount vdc, you cannot read its data in the directory.
+mount -a command on the fstab file based on disk uuid).
+Now, you want to mount a new data disk vdc to the same directory and replace the old one.
+If you directly mount vdc to the directory, you will not be able to read the data.

 - Delete the configuration of the corresponding mount point (for example, run the